-The center, a Boise State University program, is administered by the Institute for the Study of Behavioral Health and Addiction a partnership between the College of Education & the College of Health Sciences.
+The center, a Boise State University program, is administered by the Institute for the Study of Behavioral Health and Addiction a partnership between the College of Education and the College of Health Sciences.
 Center operation relies on sponsors.
-Currently, the center operates on awards from the state Office of Drug Policy and the Idaho Department of Health and Welfare Project Filter Program.
+Currently, the center operates on awards from the state Office of Drug Policy and the Idaho Department of Health and Welfare’s Project Filter Program.